DabLoad/Rias/README.md

 **Project Rias**

-Simple JDA music and chat reactions discord bot.
+Simple music and chat reactions discord bot.

 Developed using this libs: